ipfabric/docs/docs/Getting_Started/Platform_First_Steps/01-deployment.md

+---
+description: In this first step we will guide you through the deployment of the IP Fabric virtual machine (VM).
+---

 # Deploying the IP Fabric Virtual Machine (VM)

 All virtual appliance images are available at  [https://releases.ipfabric.io/ipfabric/#current](https://releases.ipfabric.io/ipfabric/#current).
 Access is restricted to registered customers only.
 Please contact our [sales representative](mailto:sales@ipfabric.io) if you are interested in a trial of IP Fabric.